-• Affinity Solutions debit and credit card payments data show that retail sales in the US remain slightly below their baseline in early-2020-but on a slight upward trajectory-with grocery purchases remaining elevated as individuals spend more time at home while spending on recreation and transportation remains quite depressed at ~ 50% lower than baseline, while accommodation and food spending is about 25% lower.
-Spending on general merch. & apparel has rebounded to only ~5% below baseline.
-The data show tentative signs that the stalling from June through most of August has ended with the latest jump in expenses led by bottom-incomequartile areas.
+• Affinity Solutions debit and credit card payments data show that retail sales in the US remain slightly below their baseline in early-2020-and now fairly flat after a minor upward trajectory between July and September-with grocery purchases remaining elevated as individuals spend more time at home while spending on recreation and transportation remains quite depressed at ~60% lower than baseline, while accommodation and food spending is about 30% lower.
+Spending on general merch. & apparel has rebounded to only ~10% below baseline.